atteeela/Be/README.md

 }
 ```

+`Be.broken()` can also takes a `value` parameter if there is an erroneous value that you want to report to your bug tracker.

 Use `Be.helpful("message")` when something goes wrong and you want to report an error message.

 Use `Be.notImplemented()` for functions that haven't been implemented yet.